russross/codrilla/api.md

     Returns a description of the problem type named by TAG.
 Format is same as for listtypes.

-*   Create a new problem (instructor)

-        POST /problem/new

-    Create a new problem (not an assignment), with the following
-    data:

-    *   Name: a human-readable name for this problem
-    *   Type: the evaluation type of the problem
-    *   Tags: a list of tags to help with finding this problem later
-    *   Data: contents of the problem

-    Returns the newly-created problem object.

-*   Save changes to a problem

-        POST /problem/update/ID

-    Same as for /problem/create, but updates an existing problem

 *   Load a problem for preview/editing (instructor)

         GET /problem/get/ID